pradeep99909/movie-react-native/README.md

 Movies App using React Native Expo
---Used TMDB Api to get movies data
+* Used TMDB Api to get movies data
---Expo Components for App
+* Expo Components for App